mlleparker/Judge-Dredd/README.md

 You could find a blog post about the Judge Dredd which introduce the tool [here][1].

-The Judge Dredd features 5 User Interfaces which allow him to have a bigger flexibility according to his need and to the situation.
-It has been designed to work in environment having very little hardware ressources, it could work with devices with at least 512 Mb of RAM .
-It has also been designed for working with wordlists of any size,, from some Kb to severals hundreds Gb.
+The Judge Dredd features 5 user interfaces which allow it to have a bigger flexibility according to your needs and your situation.
+It has been designed to work in environments with light hardware resources, it could work with devices with least 512 Mb of RAM .
+It has also been designed for working with wordlists of any size, from some Kb to several hundreds Gb.

-Wiki is translated in french & english, you can found the wikis [here][2].
+Wikis are translated in french & english, you can found the wikis [here][2].

 [1]: http://parker.lioness-studios.com/